 Read VBCF Board Member, Jessica Ramirez’s recap and reflection on the 2018 Summit and Lobby Day.

 2018 NBCC Legislative & Public Policy Priorities

-PRIORITY #2 – $150 Million for the Department of Defense (DOD) Breast Cancer Research Program (BCRP) for FY2015: As a result of NBCC’s grassroots advocacy, the DOD BCRP was created in 1992 to “eradicate breast cancer by funding innovative, high-impact research through a partnership of scientists and consumers.”
+$150 Million for the Department of Defense (DOD) Breast Cancer Research Program (BCRP) for FY2019: As a result of NBCC’s grassroots advocacy, the DOD BCRP was created in 1992 to “eradicate breast cancer by funding innovative, high-impact research through a partnership of scientists and consumers.”
 The DOD BCRP is widely viewed as an innovative, unique, and efficient medical research model which has proven to be accountable to the public and has produced extraordinary results.
 NBCC seeks continued funding for this successful program.

-PRIORITY #3 – Guaranteed Access to Quality Care for All: Ensuring access to quality, evidence-based health care has been a top priority of NBCC for many years and is an essential component of Breast Cancer Deadline 2020®.
-NBCC works to identify, advocate for, and support the implementation of laws such as the“Patient Protection and Affordable Care Act” which mark important steps forward in access to quality health care for individuals with, and at risk of, breast cancer.
-In addition, NBCC remains committed to protecting vital existing programs, such as the Medicaid Breast and Cervical Cancer Treatment Program (Medicaid BCCTP).
+Guaranteed Access to Quality Care for All: Ensuring access to quality, evidence-based health care has been a top priority of NBCC for many years and is an essential component of Breast Cancer Deadline 2020®.
+Prior to the passage of the Affordable Care Act (ACA), the NBCC grassroots Board of Directors approved a Framework for a Health Care System Guaranteeing Access to Quality Health Care for All which built on NBCC’s Principles for Quality Care.
+In 2010, NBCC endorsed and advocated for the passage and implementation of ACA which marked important steps forward in access to quality health care for individuals with, and at risk of, breast cancer.
+The Coalition opposes and will work to defeat any and all efforts to repeal the ACA or replace it with something less expansive.